Debitcardprocessing

 The details of that transaction go from the online payments POS system through the payment processor and then move to the card network and issuing bank.
 The card network confirms that the card-issuing bank approves the transaction and has the credit to complete it in order to send the amount to the merchant.

-This approval from the issuer goes back to the network, and then the network sends it back to the payment processor.
+The card issuer gets a percentage for each transaction, known as the interchange fee.
+This fee is divided among various credit card issuers such as banks and financial entities, depending on the transaction type and merchant category.
+The approval from the issuer goes back to the network, and then the network sends it back to the payment processor.
 The result then appears as an “approved” or “declined” message.

 This all happens in real-time and takes a matter of seconds.